To best understand Sheiko’s training methodology, Lift Vault highly recommends you read or listen to his interview with Omar Isuf.

-Here is an attempt at gathering all of the most useful Sheiko spreadsheets in one place – all on Google spreadsheets.
+Here is an attempt at gathering all of the most useful Sheiko spreadsheets in one place – all on Google spreadsheets (better than PDF).
 Whether you’re a novice, intermediate, or advanced lifter, there is a Sheiko program to help build strength for you.

 Sheiko Lifter Classification